 I love Shawarma Chicken Wraps for their combination of tender and flavorful chicken, aromatic spices, and a variety of fresh toppings, similar to my Greek Chicken Pita Wraps.
 The warm, grilled chicken, wrapped in soft and fluffy pita bread, creates a satisfying and healthy meal that everyone seems to like.

 Even if you make this entire meal from scratch, you can make it in one day.
-Or, you can plan ahead and make some of the ingredients ahead of time.
+Or, you can plan ahead and make some of the ingredients ahead of time like the pita bread.
 Any way you decide to pull this meal together, you will have a delicious and healthy meal.

 What are Shawarma Chicken Wraps?

 Chicken Shawarma Wraps are full of flavor and a little zest thanks to a delicious shawarma-inspired marinade.
 My recipe adds fresh veggies, feta cheese, tzatziki sauce, and pickled red onions wrapped in a warm pita for a flavor explosion.

 According to Wikipedia, Shawarma is an Arabic rendering of Turkish 'turning', referring to the turning rotisserie.
 The shawarma technique is grilling a vertical stack of meat slices and cutting it off as it cooks.

 This recipe doesn't require a pinning spit, thankfully, but it does have some classic flavors and spices like cumin, cinnamon, turmeric, and paprika.
 Shawarma is commonly served as a sandwich or a wrap or in a flatbread such as a pita.